-COVID-19: 5 ways to make life easier in the new normal
+COVID-19: 5 ways to make life easier for you and your family

 Life as we knew it before COVID-19 seems so far away.
 We now need to put on a mask whenever we leave our homes, and be more aware about personal hygiene practices.